 DEAR SIRS,

-AT THE REQUEST AND FOR THE ACCOUNT OF AES CORPORATION, A DELAWARE CORPORATION (THE “APPLICANT”), WE, ___________, ISSUE THIS STANDBY LETTER OF CREDIT IN YOUR FAVOR, FOR AN AMOUNT UP TO BRL 45.000.000,00 (FORTY-FIVE MILLION REAIS), TO GURANTEE TO YOU THE PAYMENT OF CREDIT FACILITIES GRANTED OR TO BE GRANTED TO AES HOLDINGS BRASIL LTDA.
+AT THE REQUEST AND FOR THE ACCOUNT OF AES CORPORATION, A DELAWARE CORPORATION (THE “APPLICANT”), WE, ___________, ISSUE THIS STANDBY LETTER OF CREDIT IN YOUR FAVOR, FOR AN AMOUNT UP TO BRL 90.000.000,00 (ninety MILLION REAIS), TO GURANTEE TO YOU THE PAYMENT OF THE ISSUANCE MADE OR TO BE MADE BY AES HOLDINGS BRASIL S.A.
 HEADQUARTEreD IN THE CITY OF SÃO PAULO, ESTATE OF SÃO PAULO, BRAZIL, AV.
-DAS NAÇÕES UNIDAS, NO. 12.495, FLOOR 12, BROOKLING PAULISTA, ZIPCODE 04578-000 REGISTERED UNDER CNPJ Nº05.692.190/0001-79, HEREINAFTER CALLED THE "DEBTOR".
+DAS NAÇÕES UNIDAS, NO. 12.495, FLOOR 12, BROOKLING PAULISTA, ZIPCODE 04578-000 REGISTERED UNDER CNPJ Nº05.692.190/0001-79, HEREINAFTER CALLED THE "ISSUER".

-WE, AT THE REQUEST OF THE APPLICANT, HEREBY IRREVOCABLY AND UNCONDITIONALLY UNDERTAKE TO PAY BANCO SANTANDER (BRASIL) S.A., HEREINAFTER CALLED THE “BENEFICIARY”, ON ITS FIRST DEMAND AND IRRESPECTIVE OF THE VALIDITY AND THE EFFECT OF THE CREDIT RELATIONSHIP AND WAIVING ALL RIGHTS OF OBJECTION AND DEFENSE ARISING THEREFROM, ANY PRINCIPAL AMOUNT, MONETARY ADJUSTMENT, INTEREST, COMMISSIONS, TAXES OF ANY KIND, PENALTY FEES, PREMIUMS, AS WELL AS ANY AND ALL OTHER CHARGES AS IT MAY INCUR AS A RESULT OF THE GRANTING OF THE ABOVE MENTIONED CREDIT FACILITIES, but in no event total amount of all drawingS can exceed BRL 45,000,000.00 (forty five million BRAZILIAN REAIS).
+WE, AT THE REQUEST OF THE APPLICANT, HEREBY IRREVOCABLY AND UNCONDITIONALLY UNDERTAKE TO PAY SIMPLIFIC PAVARINI DISTRIBUIDORA DE TÍTULOS E VALORES MOBILIÁRIOS LTDA., HEREINAFTER CALLED THE “BENEFICIARY”, ON ITS FIRST DEMAND AND IRRESPECTIVE OF THE VALIDITY AND THE EFFECT OF THE CREDIT RELATIONSHIP AND WAIVING ALL RIGHTS OF OBJECTION AND DEFENSE ARISING THEREFROM, ANY PRINCIPAL AMOUNT, MONETARY ADJUSTMENT, INTEREST, COMMISSIONS, TAXES OF ANY KIND, PENALTY FEES, PREMIUMS, AS WELL AS ANY AND ALL OTHER CHARGES AS IT MAY INCUR AS A RESULT OF THE ISSUANCE, but in no event total amount of all drawingS can exceed BRL 90,000,000.00 (ninety million BRAZILIAN REAIS).

-THE CREDIT FACILITIES MAY BE GRANTED AT ANY TIME DURING THE VALIDITY TERM OF AND PURSUANT TO THE TERMS AND CONDITIONS OF THIS LETTER OF CREDIT TO THE ABOVE DEBTOR.
+THE issuance MAY BE PERFORMED AT ANY TIME DURING THE VALIDITY TERM OF AND PURSUANT TO THE TERMS AND CONDITIONS OF THIS LETTER OF CREDIT BY THE ABOVE ISSUER.

 PARTIAL DRAWINGS ARE PERMITTED HEREUNDER.

-ANY CLAIM ON US MAY BE MADE BY AUTHENTICATED SWIFT MESSAGE, STATING THAT THE AMOUNT CLAIMED HAS BECOME DUE TO THE BENEFICIARY BY THE DEBTOR AND REMAINED UNPAID (BY ACCELERATION OR OTHERWISE) or that you received our notice of non-extension and you have not received satisfactory substitute standby letter of credit or security.
-THE BENEFICIARY CLAIM WILL BE CONSIDERED AS HAVING BEEN MADE ONCE WE ARE IN POSSESSION OF ITS SWIFT TO THIS EFFECT.
+ANY CLAIM ON US MAY BE MADE BY E-MAIL from an authorized person, as listed below, to XXXXXXX, STATING THAT THE AMOUNT CLAIMED HAS BECOME DUE TO THE BENEFICIARY BY THE ISSUER AND REMAINED UNPAID (BY ACCELERATION OR OTHERWISE) or that you received our notice of non-extension and you have not received satisfactory substitute standby letter of credit or security.
+THE BENEFICIARY CLAIM WILL BE CONSIDERED AS HAVING BEEN MADE ONCE WE ARE IN POSSESSION OF ITS e-mail TO THIS EFFECT.

 IN CASE OF CLAIM UNDER THIS STANDBY LETTER OF CREDIT, WE ENGAGE WITH YOU THAT WE SHALL, WITHOUT OBJECTION OF ANY KIND, EFFECT PAYMENT IN UNITED STATES DOLLARS, CORRESPONDENT TO THE REAIS AMOUNT CALCULATED, TO THE CREDIT OF THE ACCOUNT DESIGNATED BY YOU, IMMEDIATELY UPON OUR RECEIPT OF YOUR CLAIM CONTAINING YOUR STATEMENT AS ABOVE.
 SUCH PAYMENT SHALL BE MADE ACCORDING TO BENEFICIARY´S WRITTEN INSTRUCTIONS, FREE AND CLEAR OF ALL RESTRICTIONS OF WHATSOEVER NATURE IMPOSED THEREON, AND WITHOUT DEDUCTION OR WITHHOLDING FOR OR ON BEHALF OF, ANY AND ALL TAXES, DUTIES, LEVIES, IMPOSTS, SURCHARGES OR OTHER CHARGES AND ALL LIABILITIES WITH RESPECT THERETO, OF ANY KIND, NATURE OR DESCRIPTION, PAST, PRESENT AND FUTURE, to the extent such deduction or witholdings are not required by The applicable laws IN USA..